Why everyone should care about Australia's flying foxes.

 2. They’re like little dogs … but with wings

 Do those big brown eyes and that little wet nose remind you of anyone?
-Wildlife carers who spend countless hours with these little creatures describe them as highly affectionate, intelligent, full of personality, playful — and very endearing.
-They enjoy cuddles, ear massages and tummy rubs, and babies — called pups — thrive on contact and affection from their human carers.
+Wildlife carers who spend countless hours with these little creatures describe them as highly intelligent, inquisitive, full of personality, playful — and endearing.
+Orphaned babies called pups, enjoy ear massages and tummy rubs, and thrive on contact and affection from their human carers.

 This image contains content which some may find confronting